 Leukotriene Inhibitor or

-Long term side effects with the use of a leukotriene inhibitor drug has yet to be determined.
+Long term side effects with the use of a leukotriene inhibitor drug are still being evaluated.

 Leukotrienes are synthesized via 5-lipoxygenase metabolism of arachidonic acid by mast cells and basophils during the early-phase response to antigen and by eosinophils and macrophages during the late phase.
 The Leukotriene levels in nasal secretions are elevated after short-term allergen instillation and in allergy season in patients with allergic rhinitis.
 These lipid mediators act locally and systemically by interacting with receptors, particularly the cysLT1 receptor, on target cells.
 Evidence derived from topical application of Leukotrienes in the nose and from the effects of Leukotrienes indicates that Leukotrienes contribute to nasal mucous secretion, congestion, and inflammation.
 Leukotrienes promote allergic inflammation by enhancing immune responses and the production, adhesion, migration, and survival of inflammatory cells such as eosinophils.
 They also increase the generation of an array of other proinflammatory mediators, such as cytokines, which in turn increase the production of and receptors for Leukotrienes.
 Clinical trials have demonstrated that Leukotrienes have significant but modest efficacy as single agents but additive efficacy when used with other classes of agents.